dillonkearns/dillonkearns.com/content/newsletters/2025-06-14-introducing-soir-noir.md

 title: "Introducing Soir Noir (and why we chose that name)"
 ---

-We're heading back to one of my favorite venues!
+We're heading back to one of my favorite Funk Zone venues!

 **Soir Noir** (Brandon Kinalele on guitar/vocals and myself on piano)
 **Fox Wine Co.** in the Funk Zone